-Subject to certain limitations, including certain limitations based on taxable income and filing status, and subject to certain minimum holding period requirements, dividends paid to non-corporate U.S. holders, including individuals, may be eligible for a reduced rate of taxation if we are deemed to be a 'qualified foreign corporation' for U.S. federal income tax purposes.
-A qualified foreign corporation includes a foreign corporation if (1) its shares (or, according to legislative history, its ADSs) are readily tradable on an established securities market in the U.S. or (2) it is eligible for the benefits under a comprehensive income tax treaty with the U.S. In addition, a corporation is not a qualified foreign corporation if it is a passive foreign investment company (as discussed below).
-The ADSs are traded on the NASDAQ Global Select Market.
-Due to the absence of specific statutory provisions addressing ADSs, however, there can be no assurance that we are a qualified foreign corporation solely as a result of our listing on the NASDAQ Global Select Market.
-Nonetheless, we may be eligible for benefits under the Treaty.
+Subject to certain limitations, including certain limitations based on taxable income and filing status, and subject to certain minimum holding period requirements, dividends paid to non-corporate U.S. holders, including individuals, may be eligible for a reduced rate of taxation if we are deemed to be a "qualified foreign corporation" for U.S. federal income tax purposes.
+A qualified foreign corporation includes a non-U.S. corporation if (1) its shares (including equity shares or ADSs) are readily tradable on an established securities market in the United States or (2) it is eligible for the benefits under a comprehensive income tax treaty with the United States.
+In addition, a corporation is not a qualified foreign corporation if it is a "passive foreign investment company" (as discussed below) for the taxable year in which the dividend is paid or the preceding taxable year.
+The ADSs are traded on the NASDAQ Capital Market.
+Due to the absence of specific statutory provisions addressing ADSs, however, there can be no assurance that we are a qualified foreign corporation solely as a result of our listing on the NASDAQ Capital Market.
+Nonetheless, we may be eligible for benefits under the Treaty, thereby enabling us to be treated as a qualified foreign corporation gescribed above.
 Each U.S. holder should consult his, her or its own tax advisor regarding the treatment of dividends and such holder's eligibility for a reduced rate of taxation.

-U.S. holders that are eligible for the benefits under the Treaty, may be able to claim a reduced rate of Indian withholding tax.
-U.S. holders should consult their own tax advisor with respect to the eligibility for reduction of Indian withholding tax.
-U.S. holders may claim a deduction or a foreign tax credit, subject to other applicable limitations, only for tax withheld at the appropriate tax rate.
-U.S. holders should not be entitled to a foreign tax credit for withholding tax for any portion of the tax that could have been avoided by claiming benefits under the Treaty.
-The rules governing the foreign tax credits are complex and involve the application of rules that depend on the particular circumstances of each U.S. holder.
-Therefore, each U.S. holder should consult his, her or its own tax advisor with respect to the availability of the foreign tax credit rules applicable to such U.S. holder's particular circumstances.
+Subject to various limitations, any Indian tax withheld from dividends in accordance with Indian law will be deductible or creditable against a U.S. holder's U.S. federal income tax liability.
+U.S. holders should not be entitled to a U.S. foreign tax credit for Indian withholding tax for any portion of such tax that could have been avoided by claiming benefits under the Treaty.
+The rules governing U.S. foreign tax credits are complex and involve the application of rules that depend on the particular circumstances of each U.S. holder.
+Therefore, each U.S. holder should consult his, her or its own tax advisor with respect to the availability of U.S. foreign tax credits to such U.S. holder's particular circumstances.

-If dividends are paid in Indian rupees, the amount of the dividend distribution included in the income of a U.S. holder will be in the U.S. dollar value of the payments made in Indian rupees, determined at a spot exchange rate between Indian rupees and U.S. dollars applicable to the date such dividend is included in the income of the U.S. holder, regardless of whether the payment is in fact converted into U.S. dollars.
-Generally, gain or loss, if any, resulting from currency exchange fluctuations during the period from the date the dividend is paid to the date such payment is converted into U.S. dollars will be treated as U.S. source ordinary income or loss
+If dividends are paid in Indian rupees, the amount of the dividend distribution included in the income of a U.S. holder will be the U.S. dollar value of the payments made in Indian rupees, determined at a spot exchange rate between Indian rupees and U.S. dollars applicable to the date such dividend is included in the income of the U.S. holder, regardless of whether the payment is in fact converted into U.S. dollars.
+Generally, gain or loss, if any, resulting from currency exchange fluctuations during the period from the date the dividend is paid to the date such payment is actually converted into U.S. dollars will be treated as U.S. source ordinary income or loss for purposes of the U.S. foreign tax credit rules.